rmcanany/SolidEdgeStorekeeper/Readme.md

 The program first searches the library for a fastener length that meets the criteria.
 If none is found, an error is diplayed.

-If a fastener is found, it then opens separate temporary subassemblies for the top and bottom parts of the stack, and populates them with the components you chose.
+If a fastener is found, the program then opens separate temporary subassemblies for the top and bottom parts of the stack, and populates them with the components you chose.

 Next, it adds each updated subassembly, in turn, to the main assembly.
 The subassembly is dispersed into the main assembly and the `Place part` command is activated.

-The program waits for the `Place part` command to finish before proceeding to the next step.
+The program waits for the `Place part` command to finish before proceeding.
 Confusingly, the command does not automatically finish when the parts have been fully constrained.
 You have to either right-click the mouse or press the `Escape` key.
 If you notice nothing happening for a while, the program could be waiting for your input.

 After the components are placed, they are converted to an `Assembly group`.
 Finally, the group is patterned if applicable, assuming that option is enabled.

+Note, there are several assumptions regarding variable and file names, and structure of the data.
+That means the fastener stack functionality most likely will not work with customized data and templates.
+A mapping feature to bridge nomenclature differences is envisioned, however it has yet to be implemented.

 ## PRE-POPULATING THE LIBRARY